FaceCam

 2.0

-A zero-latency WebRTC face-cam broadcasting platform built for esports tournaments — streaming up to 64 simultaneous player webcams to staff monitors and live broadcast software with no server re-encoding.
+A zero latency WebRTC broadcasting platform built for esports tournaments, streaming up to 64 simultaneous player webcams to staff monitors and live broadcast software with no server re-encoding.

 FaceCam 2.0 · 2025